-The Graduate and Professional Student Government relies heavily on the efforts of the Legislative Standing Committees to help oversee the many different and important roles that take place in the Government.
-The specific details of each of the Standing Committees are given below.
+The Graduate and Professional Student Government relies on the efforts of the Legislative Committees to help oversee the different and important roles that take place in the Government.
+The specific details of each Committee are given below.
 Each of the three committees is based on one of the Pillars of the Government, directed by one of the Vice Presidents, and includes two co-chairs for different focuses of the committee.

 The Advocacy Committee, directed by the Vice President of University Affairs, shall address concerns of Student Affairs and of Legislative Affairs.

 - Address issues concerning education, research, and financial support that affect the quality of the graduate and professional student academic experience; and

 - Address issues concerning student health, personal and family welfare, personal budget, child care, etc. which affect the quality of graduate and professional student life outside of the academic experience.

 - Address legislation that affects graduate and professional students at the local, state, and national levels;

 - Examine legislative issues, especially during years that the Legislature of the State of Texas is not in session, so that the Government is prepared to address issues effectively within the Legislature's limited timetable; and